WE MAKE OUR PRODUCTS IN 16 DIFFERENT COUNTRIES WORLDWIDE, 9 OF WHICH ARE IN EUROPE.

 HOW THE FAIR WEAR FOUNDATION MONITORS US:

 Every single person who works for SALEWA® is important to us!
 We are committed to ensuring good and fair working conditions, both in our own offices and in our suppliers' manufacturing facilities.
-Our efforts and commitment in ensuring fair working conditions in textile production have been confirmed by Leader Status for the independent organisation Fair Wear Foundation.
+Our efforts and commitment in ensuring fair working conditions in textile production have been confirmed by the Leader Status we were awarded for three years in a row by Fair Wear Foundation.

 FOR MORE INFORMATION